How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 *Birdman hand rub*

 Minor changes, big results.
-You’ll notice how minute some of the mistakes you may be currently making that lead to flat or spilled muscles.
-But take that as a positive, easy to fix.
+You’ll notice how minute some of the mistakes you may currently make that leads to flat or spilled muscles.
+But take that as a positive, easy mistake, easy fix.

-Here are some common causes of flat or spilled muscles:
+Here are 11 common causes of flat or spilled muscles:

 Skipping Carbs

-Carbohydrates convert to glycogen (a form of glucose) when it’s time to store them away.
-Glycogen is stored in several places, but mainly the muscles.
+Carbohydrates convert to glycogen (a form of glucose), we store glycogen in several places—mainly the muscles.
 It’s a reliable anaerobic source of energy.
-Within the muscle, glycogen binds to water molecules.
+Within the muscle, glycogen binds with water molecules.
 Low on glycogen?
-Low on water stored within muscles.
+Low on water stored within the muscles.
 Simple right?
-Well kind of - see the next point.
+Well kind of—see the next point.

 Result: Flat